 "I am now going through a rather stressful moment in my life.
 My brother was mobilized.
 And, in fact, this project turned up very successfully, because my sleep deteriorated greatly.
 Therefore, this work has even been therapeutic and I could learn from my own experience how this chatbot helps people in stressful situations." - Youth co-design participant

 We created a tool called Uplift that teaches adolescents via their messaging platform of choice (e.g., Telegram or WhatsApp) how to savor uplifting experiences at bedtime to displace rumination and improve sleep.
 The tool consists of a conversational interface with interactive exercises, entertaining memes, personalized check-ins, and peer support.
-Uplift engages users during the day, and bedtime skill practice occurs without the digital device, thus avoiding the digital sleep intervention pitfall of encouraging device use at night.
+Uplift engages users during the day to avoid the digital sleep intervention pitfall of encouraging device use at night.

 Uplift can be delivered at a fraction of the cost of traditional mental health services, at an optimal time for maximum effect (bedtime), at an optimal age for altering mental health trajectories (adolescence), and in a format that is both engaging and accessible.